mingboi95/volatility_nlp/README.md

 ## README
-- Demo folder contains our final code for modelling `code`
+- Demo folder contains our final `code` for modelling
 - Demo folder also contains our deliverable `demo` showing how to utilise the code for your own needs
 - `scrape_twitter` is our code for scraping Twitter data